 The main street of Perge can be compared with Via Arcadiana at Ephesus for the impressive number of its columns.
-Some of them were decorated with small reliefs, something which is very unusual.
+Some of them were decorated with small reliefs, something which is rather unusual (at Apamea and Palmyra the columns had a projecting pedestal which supported a small statue).
 One of the reliefs shows Artemis holding a gigantic torch in addition to bow and arrows; Perge had a major temple dedicated to this goddess, but its precise location is still to be found.
 In another relief a person dressed with the Roman toga pours wine on an altar.

-(left/centre) Capitals; (right) relief with the symbols of Artemis (all in the vicinity of the main street)
+Colonnade: (left/centre) capitals; (right) relief with the symbols of Artemis (see those found at Letoon)

-The list of Bishops of Perge reaches the XIIIth century and it is believed the town was finally abandoned during that period when the region saw continuous fighting between the Crusaders and various local emirates; it is somewhat surprising that excavations have not brought to light any major temple or church.
+The list of Bishops of Perge reaches the XIIIth century and it is believed the town was finally abandoned during that period when the region saw continuous fighting between the Crusaders and various local emirates; it is somewhat surprising that excavations have not brought to light any churches.